Welcome!

 Research Focus

-Originally from Turkey, my academic journey has taken me across continents—from my undergraduate studies in Psychology at Boğaziçi University in Istanbul, to my Master's degree in Cognitive Neuroscience at Maastricht University in the Netherlands, and finally to my doctoral work at NYU.
-Despite the challenges that come with moving around, this international perspective has defined my personal and professional identity.
-I obtained my PhD in Cognition and Perception from New York University under the supervision of Prof. Jonathan Winawer and Prof. Marisa Carrasco.
+Originally from Turkey, my academic journey has taken me across continents—from my undergraduate studies in Psychology at Boğaziçi University in Istanbul, to my Master's degree in Cognitive Neuroscience at Maastricht University in the Netherlands, and finally to my doctoral work at New York University’s Cognition and Perception program under the supervision of Prof. Jonathan Winawer and Prof. Marisa Carrasco.
+This international perspective has defined my personal and professional identity.

 I study how the brain transforms what we see, hear or feel into the rich perceptual world we experience.
 These sensory representations, dynamically shaped by our cognitive states, can inform how we can improve human performance and well-being.

-My PhD research aimed to understand how visual performance varied based on (i) the location of a stimulus in space, and (ii) attentional priorities imposed on us by task demands.
+My PhD research aimed to understand how visual performance varied based on (i) the location of a stimulus in our visual periphery (locations away from the center of our gaze), and (ii) attentional priorities imposed on us by task demands.
 To answer these questions, I used behavioral psychophysics, neuroimaging, eye-tracking and computational modeling.

 Applications & Impact